Castan Centre for Human Rights Law

 Where do you advertise your positions?

 Email to members, Twitter and Facebook.
-If you want to be sure of finding out about work opportunities, head to the website and become a member (it's free).
+If you want to be sure of finding out about work opportunities, head to the website and join the mailing list (it's free).

 Do you use a recruitment agency?